conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

    package ID.

  * **Requirements**.
-Depending on the package ID mode configured for the Conan client or the one declared for an specific requirement, different components of the full Conan package reference could affect the package ID of the consumer.
+Depending on the package ID mode configured for the Conan client or the one declared for a specific requirement, different components of the full Conan package reference could affect the package ID of the consumer.

    Take into account that transitive requirements (dependencies of my dependencies) are